DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 Torres, Anália et al. *Homens e Mulheres entre Família e Trabalho*,
 Lisboa: CITE, Comissão para a Igualdade no Trabalho e no Emprego, 2004.

-Torres, Anália et al. ‘Gender, work and family: balancing central dimensions in individuals’ lives’, Sociologia Online - Revista da Associação Portuguesa de Sociologia 2 (April 2011): 11-37,
+Torres, Anália et al. 'Gender, work and family: balancing central dimensions in individuals' lives', Sociologia Online - Revista da Associação Portuguesa de Sociologia 2 (April 2011): 11-37,
 <http://revista.aps.pt/cms/files/artigos_pdf/ART4dc283b2a4084.pdf>.

-Torres, Anália et al. ‘A Mysterious European Threesome: Workcare Regimes, Policies and Gender’, *International and Multidisciplinary Journal of Social Sciences* 1.1 (2012): 31-61.
+Torres, Anália et al. 'A Mysterious European Threesome: Workcare Regimes, Policies and Gender', *International and Multidisciplinary Journal of Social Sciences* 1.1 (2012): 31-61.
 \<http://www.analiatorres.com/pdf/AMysteriousEuropeanThreesome.pdf\>.

 Tuna, Sandra and Freitas, Elsa.
-‘Gendered adverts: an analysis of female and male images in contemporary perfume ads’, *Comunicação & Sociedade* 21 (2012): 95-107.
+'Gendered adverts: an analysis of female and male images in contemporary perfume ads', *Comunicação & Sociedade* 21 (2012): 95-107.

 Walker, Jill.
-‘Mirrors and Shadows: The Digital Aestheticisation of Oneself’, Digital Arts & Culture Conference Proceedings, Copenhagen, December (2005): 1-7,
+'Mirrors and Shadows: The Digital Aestheticisation of Oneself', Digital Arts & Culture Conference Proceedings, Copenhagen, December (2005): 1-7,
 <https://bora.uib.no/bitstream/handle/1956/1136/mirrorsandshadows-final.pdf?sequence=1>.

 Wall, Karin and Amâncio, Lígia. *Família e Género em Portugal e na Europa*, Lisboa: Imprensa de Ciências Sociais, 2007.

 Walther, Joseph B. (2007).
-‘Selective Self-Presentation in Computer-Mediated Communication: Hyperpersonal Dimensions of Technology, Language, and Cognition’, *Computers in Human Behavior* 23.5 (2007):
+'Selective Self-Presentation in Computer-Mediated Communication: Hyperpersonal Dimensions of Technology, Language, and Cognition', *Computers in Human Behavior* 23.5 (2007):
 2538–2557.

-Walther, Joseph B. et al. ‘Is a Picture Worth a Thousand words?
+Walther, Joseph B. et al. 'Is a Picture Worth a Thousand words?
-Photographic Images in Long-Term and Short-Term Computer-Mediated Communication’, *Communication Research* 28.1 (2001): 105-134.
+Photographic Images in Long-Term and Short-Term Computer-Mediated Communication', *Communication Research* 28.1 (2001): 105-134.

 Whitty, Monica.
-‘Revealing the ‘Real’ Me, Searching for the ‘Actual’
+'Revealing the 'Real' Me, Searching for the 'Actual'
-You: Presentations of Self on an Internet Dating Site’, *Computers in Human Behavior* 24.4 (2008): 1707–1723.
+You: Presentations of Self on an Internet Dating Site', *Computers in Human Behavior* 24.4 (2008): 1707–1723.

 Whitty, Monica and Joinson, Adam. *Truth, Lies and Trust on the Internet*,
 London: Routledge, 2008.

 Woll, Stanley B. and Young, Peter.
-‘Looking for Mr. or Ms. Right:
+'Looking for Mr. or Ms. Right:
-Self-Presentation in Videodating’, *Journal of Marriage and the Family* 51.2 (1989): 483-488.
+Self-Presentation in Videodating', *Journal of Marriage and the Family* 51.2 (1989): 483-488.

-[^7_Casimiro_1]: Kevin Kelly, 'We Are the Web', *Wired*, August 2005, <http://archive.wired.com/wired/archive/13.08/tech.html>
+[^7_Casimiro_1]: Kevin Kelly, 'We Are the Web', *Wired*, August 2005, <http://archive.wired.com/wired/archive/13.08/tech.html>.

 [^7_Casimiro_2]: Gustavo Cardoso et al. (eds) *World Wide Internet: Changing
     Societies, Economies and Culture*.
 China: University of Macau, 2009,
     p.
 4.

-[^7_Casimiro_3]: Leah A. Lievrouw, ‘The Next Decade in Internet Time’, *Information,
+[^7_Casimiro_3]: Leah A. Lievrouw, 'The Next Decade in Internet Time', *Information,
     Communication & Society* (2012): 616.

-[^7_Casimiro_4]: Millsom S. Henry-Waring and Jo Barraket, ‘Dating & Intimacy in the
+[^7_Casimiro_4]: Millsom S. Henry-Waring and Jo Barraket, 'Dating & Intimacy in the
-    21st Century: The Use of Online Dating Sites in Australia’, *International Journal of Emerging Technologies and Society* 6 (1):
+    21st Century: The Use of Online Dating Sites in Australia', *International Journal of Emerging Technologies and Society* 6 (1):
     14-33.

 [^7_Casimiro_5]: Manuel Castells, *The Network Society: A Cross-Cultural
     Perspective, Cheltenham*, UK: Edward Elgar Pub, 2004.

-[^7_Casimiro_6]: Gustavo Cardoso, ‘Feel Like Going Online?’
+[^7_Casimiro_6]: Gustavo Cardoso, 'Feel Like Going Online?'
 Internet Mediated
-    Communication in Portugal’, *Information, Communication & Society* 5.4 (2002): 529.
+    Communication in Portugal', *Information, Communication & Society* 5.4 (2002): 529.

-[^7_Casimiro_7]: Andrea J. Baker, ‘Cyberdating’, in Karen Christensen and David
+[^7_Casimiro_7]: Andrea J. Baker, 'Cyberdating', in Karen Christensen and David
     Levinson (eds) *Encyclopedia of Community: From the Village to the Virtual World*, Thousand Oaks, CA: Sage Publications, 2003, p.
 372.

 [^7_Casimiro_8]: For a selection of bibliography about these topics, see: Barrie
-    Gunter, ‘The Study of Online Relationships and Dating’, in William
+    Gunter, 'The Study of Online Relationships and Dating', in William
     H. Dutton (ed.) *The Oxford Handbook of Internet Studies*, Oxford: Oxford University Press, 2013, pp. 173-193 and Monica Whitty and Adam Joinson, Truth, *Lies and Trust on the Internet*, London: Routledge, 2008.

-[^7_Casimiro_9]: Lee Humphreys, ‘Photographs and the Presentation of Self through
+[^7_Casimiro_9]: Lee Humphreys, 'Photographs and the Presentation of Self through
-    Online Dating Services’, in Paul Messaris and Lee Humphreys (eds) *Digital Media: Transformations in Human Communication*, New York:
+    Online Dating Services', in Paul Messaris and Lee Humphreys (eds) *Digital Media: Transformations in Human Communication*, New York:
     Peter Lang, 2006, pp. 39-49.

-[^7_Casimiro_10]: William H. Dutton et al., ‘The Role of the Internet in
+[^7_Casimiro_10]: William H. Dutton et al., 'The Role of the Internet in
-    Reconfiguring Marriages: A Cross-national Study’, *Interpersona* 3.2 (2009): 3-18.
+    Reconfiguring Marriages: A Cross-national Study', *Interpersona* 3.2 (2009): 3-18.

-[^7_Casimiro_11]: Michael J. Rosenfeld and Reuben J. Thomas, ‘Searching for a Mate:
+[^7_Casimiro_11]: Michael J. Rosenfeld and Reuben J. Thomas, 'Searching for a Mate:
-    The Rise of the Internet as a Social Intermediary’, American Sociological Review 77.4 (2012): 531.
+    The Rise of the Internet as a Social Intermediary', American Sociological Review 77.4 (2012): 531.

-[^7_Casimiro_12]: John T. Cacioppo et al., ‘Marital Satisfaction and Break-ups
+[^7_Casimiro_12]: John T. Cacioppo et al., 'Marital Satisfaction and Break-ups
-    differ across On-line and Off-line Meeting Venues’, Proceedings of the National Academy of the United States of America, Published online before print, (June 3 2013).
+    differ across On-line and Off-line Meeting Venues', Proceedings of the National Academy of the United States of America, Published online before print, (June 3 2013).

 [^7_Casimiro_13]: Harry G. Cocks, Classified: The Secret History of the Personal
     Column.
 UK: Random House, 2009, p. viii-ix.

-[^7_Casimiro_14]: Elizabeth Jagger, ‘Marketing Molly and Melville: Dating in a
+[^7_Casimiro_14]: Elizabeth Jagger, 'Marketing Molly and Melville: Dating in a
-    Postmodern, Consumer Society’, Sociology 35.1 (2001): 39.
+    Postmodern, Consumer Society', Sociology 35.1 (2001): 39.

-[^7_Casimiro_15]: Stanley B. Woll and Peter Young, ‘Looking for Mr. or Ms. Right:
+[^7_Casimiro_15]: Stanley B. Woll and Peter Young, 'Looking for Mr. or Ms. Right:
-    Self-Presentation in Videodating’, Journal of Marriage and the Family 51.2 (1989): 483-488.
+    Self-Presentation in Videodating', Journal of Marriage and the Family 51.2 (1989): 483-488.

-[^7_Casimiro_16]: Jeff Bercovici, ‘Love On The Run: The Next Revolution In Online Dating’, <http://www.Forbes.com>.
+[^7_Casimiro_16]: Jeff Bercovici, 'Love On The Run: The Next Revolution In Online Dating', <http://www.Forbes.com>.

 [^7_Casimiro_17]: From the famous cartoon of Steiner published on The New Yorker,
-    in 1993: ‘On the Internet nobody knows you’re a dog’
+    in 1993: 'On the Internet nobody knows you're a dog'
     <http://www.unc.edu/depts/jomc/academics/dri/idog.html>,
-    times have changed to: “Damn webcam!
-Know everyone knows I’m a dog!”
+    times have changed to: "Damn webcam!
+Know everyone knows I'm a dog!"
     <http://www.andertoons.com/dog/cartoon/6205/damn-webcam-now-everyone-knows-im-dog>.

-[^7_Casimiro_18]: Joseph B. Walther et al. ‘Is a Picture Worth a Thousand Words?
+[^7_Casimiro_18]: Joseph B. Walther et al. 'Is a Picture Worth a Thousand Words?
-    Photographic Images in Long-Term and Short-Term Computer-Mediated Communication’, Communication Research 28.1 (2001): 105-134.
+    Photographic Images in Long-Term and Short-Term Computer-Mediated Communication', Communication Research 28.1 (2001): 105-134.

 [^7_Casimiro_19]: Erving Goffman, The Presentation of Self in Everyday Life, New
     York: Anchor, 1959.

-[^7_Casimiro_20]: Catalina L. Toma et al. ‘Separating Fact From Fiction: An
+[^7_Casimiro_20]: Catalina L. Toma et al. 'Separating Fact From Fiction: An
-    Examination of Deceptive Self-Presentation in Online Dating Profiles’, Personality and Social Psychology Bulletin 34.8 (2008):
+    Examination of Deceptive Self-Presentation in Online Dating Profiles', Personality and Social Psychology Bulletin 34.8 (2008):
     1023.

-[^7_Casimiro_21]: Nicole Ellison et al., ‘Managing Impressions Online:
+[^7_Casimiro_21]: Nicole Ellison et al., 'Managing Impressions Online:
-    Self-Presentation Processes in the Online Dating Environment’, Journal of Computer-Mediated Communication 11.2 (2006): 431.
+    Self-Presentation Processes in the Online Dating Environment', Journal of Computer-Mediated Communication 11.2 (2006): 431.

-[^7_Casimiro_22]: I. Alev Degim, ‘Identity Construction in Facebook: A Lacanian
+[^7_Casimiro_22]: I. Alev Degim, 'Identity Construction in Facebook: A Lacanian
-    Analysis of Profiles and Facebook Generated Games’, in Andreas Treske et al. (eds) Image, Time and Motion: New Media Critique from Turkey, Institute of Network Cultures, n.7, 2011, p.
+    Analysis of Profiles and Facebook Generated Games', in Andreas Treske et al. (eds) Image, Time and Motion: New Media Critique from Turkey, Institute of Network Cultures, n.7, 2011, p.
 112.

-[^7_Casimiro_23]: Hazel Markus and Paula Nurius, ‘Possible Selves’, American
+[^7_Casimiro_23]: Hazel Markus and Paula Nurius, 'Possible Selves', American
     Psychologist 41.9 (1986): 954-969.

-[^7_Casimiro_24]: I. Alev Degim, ‘Identity Construction in Facebook: A Lacanian
+[^7_Casimiro_24]: I. Alev Degim, 'Identity Construction in Facebook: A Lacanian
-    Analysis of Profiles and Facebook Generated Games’, in Andreas Treske et al. (eds) Image, Time and Motion: New media Critique from Turkey, Institute of Network Cultures, n.7, 2011, p.
+    Analysis of Profiles and Facebook Generated Games', in Andreas Treske et al. (eds) Image, Time and Motion: New media Critique from Turkey, Institute of Network Cultures, n.7, 2011, p.
 114.

 [^7_Casimiro_25]: Talcott Parsons and Robert F. Bales, Family, Socialization and
     the Interaction Process, New York: MacMillan, 1955.

-[^7_Casimiro_26]: Anália Torres et al. ‘Gender, Work and Family: Balancing Central
+[^7_Casimiro_26]: Anália Torres et al. 'Gender, Work and Family: Balancing Central
-    Dimensions in Individuals’ Lives’, Sociologia Online - Revista da Associação Portuguesa de Sociologia 2 (April, 2011): 12.
+    Dimensions in Individuals' Lives', Sociologia Online - Revista da Associação Portuguesa de Sociologia 2 (April, 2011): 12.

 [^7_Casimiro_27]: Michael Kimmel, The Gendered Society, Oxford: Oxford University
     Press, 2004.

-[^7_Casimiro_28]: Furnham Apud Francisco Costa Pereira and Jorge Veríssimo, ‘A
+[^7_Casimiro_28]: Furnham Apud Francisco Costa Pereira and Jorge Veríssimo, 'A
-    Mulher na Publicidade e os Estereótipos de Género’, Observatorio 5 (2008): 281-296.
+    Mulher na Publicidade e os Estereótipos de Género', Observatorio 5 (2008): 281-296.

 [^7_Casimiro_29]: Anália Torres et al., Homens e Mulheres entre Família e Trabalho,